DorotheCodes/spa-redesign/README.md

 SPA REDESIGN 🧖🏾‍♀️

 PROJECT DESCRIPTION 📝
 This project is a modern, responsive redesign of an existing spa website's about us page, created to improve user experience and visual appeal.
-Complete redesign of an existing spa website to improve visual design, accessibility, and user navigation.
 The redesign emphasizes a calming user interface, ease of navigation, and accessibility improvements, all intended to create a relaxing and welcoming online presence.

 Original Website: For anyone interested in comparing, the original website used as a reference can be viewed here: https://spabelles.com/about-us